Gunther-Schulz/coding-prompts/CLIPPY.md

 *   **Steps:**
     1.  **Perform Core Diff Verification:** **MUST** execute `Procedure: Verify Diff` (Section 4) on the *actual diff applied by `edit_file`*.
 The 'intent' for this verification is the *final intended proposal from Step 4.2 (specifically, the verified proposed `code_edit` diff after `Procedure: Verify Diff` execution in Step 4.2.1.b)* (incorporating any handled deviations from the pre-apply check).
     2.  **Discrepancy Handling:** If the overall outcome of `Procedure: Verify Diff` (Step 1) is not 'Verified' (or 'Verified with handled deviations') and cannot be justified/corrected, **trigger self-correction (Step 4.4.3)**.

+**`Procedure: Verify Tool Output`**
+*   **Purpose:** To verify that the output of an information-gathering tool (e.g., `read_file`, `grep_search`) is congruent with the request and sufficient for the current task.
+*   **Trigger:** Called by Step 3.0.3 immediately after an information-gathering tool call.
+*   **Steps:**
+    1.  **Verify Congruence:** Confirm the tool's output aligns with the explicit request parameters.
+Examples:
+        *   `read_file`: Was the requested line range or full file content returned as expected?
+        *   `grep_search`/`codebase_search`: Do the results appear complete, or is there indication of truncation (e.g., "results capped at 50 matches") that might hide relevant information?
+        *   `list_dir`: Was the directory listing provided for the correct path?
+    2.  **Assess Sufficiency & Clarity:** Evaluate if the *content* of the output is adequate and unambiguous for the *specific planning task or hypothesis verification at hand*.
+    3.  **Re-evaluate Prior Planning with New/Sufficient Information:** **If new and more complete/sufficient information for a key file/component becomes available (e.g., after a `BLOCKER` resolution or a more successful tool call) *after* some initial planning sub-steps (e.g., 3.1 through 3.9, especially complexity assessments like 3.4.0.b) were provisionally addressed based on previously incomplete/insufficient data, the AI MUST explicitly re-evaluate any of those prior sub-steps whose conclusions would be materially impacted by the new, complete information.
+This re-evaluation MUST occur before proceeding as if the prior conclusions are still fully valid and before reaching the Pre-computation Verification Summary (Step 3.10).**
+    4.  **Handle Discrepancies/Insufficiencies:**
+        *   If output is incongruent with the request (e.g., wrong lines returned, unexpected truncation not acceptable for the task) or if the content is insufficient/ambiguous for the immediate purpose:
+            *   **MUST** explicitly state the issue.
+            *   **MUST** take corrective action *before* proceeding to use this data.
+Corrective actions may include:
+                *   Re-running the tool with adjusted parameters (e.g., more specific query, different line numbers).
+                *   Using an alternative tool to gather the necessary information.
+                *   If ambiguity persists, requesting clarification from the user.
+            *   If proceeding with potentially incomplete data is unavoidable and deemed acceptable after consideration, this **MUST** be explicitly stated along with potential risks.
+    5.  **Report Outcome:** Concisely state the outcome of this verification (e.g., "`Procedure: Verify Tool Output` (`read_file` for `xyz.py`): Verified, content sufficient.", "`Procedure: Verify Tool Output` (`grep_search` for \'\\\\\'MyClass\\\\\'\'): Verified, sufficient after re-run with `include_pattern=\'*.py\'`.", "`Procedure: Verify Tool Output` (`list_dir` for `src/utils`): Verified, sufficient.").
+*   **Next Step:** Only after successful verification (or explicit acknowledgment of proceeding with limitations), use the tool's output for subsequent planning sub-steps (e.g., 3.1, 3.2, etc.).

 ---